SF-WDI-LABS/mongoose-books-app/README.md

     ]
   ```

 1. Add a route to your server side javascript that clients can use to get taqueria data.
 The route's path should be `/api/taquerias`.
-Instead of `res.send` (for simple strings) or `res.render` (for HTML templates), this route will use `res.json`.
+Instead of `res.send` (for simple strings) or `res.sendFile`, this route will use `res.json`.

   ```js